thomasvandoren/bugzscout-py/doc/example/simple_wsgi.rst

 app.
 This is **not** intended for production use.
 It's purpose is to show how easy it is to add this kind of reporting.

-An example that is suitable for production is the :doc: `FIXME <FIXME>`.
+An example that is suitable for production is the :doc:`celery extension example <celery_wsgi>`.

 This example uses the `Paste <http://pythonpaste.org/>`_ python package.